rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 This and the last ([Cognitive Loads in Programming](2022-08-30-code-cognitiveload.html)) post share a high level information that has changed my emotional and technical approach to programming.

 I will discuss (on a very high level) empirical, experimental, and deductive aspects of programming.
 This distinction is fun to analyze (and a somewhat unusual way to look at programming) but it seems mostly a useless curiosity in itself.
 I have convinced myself that programmers tend to favor empirical or favor deductive.
-IMO, we are placing ourselves into 2 camps (I call them _pragmatists_ and _theorists_).
+IMO, we are placing ourselves into 2 camps (I call these camps _pragmatists_ and _theorists_).
 This division impacts how we program and communicate.
 Improved understanding of both mindsets is the end goal of this post.

 The topic for this post came from a realization I had when thinking about cognitive loads.
 I may be obvious to some of you, but it was not obvious to me: programming is largely an empirical process.
-I will argue that the pragmatic empirical mindset is predominant among programmers, while theoretical deductive mindset is more rare.
+I will argue that the pragmatic empirical mindset is dominant.

 What the others mean, how they reason, or what is important to them are the contexts in human communication.
 Communication without the basis of common interest is hard.
 Good communication requires an effort of understanding these contexts.
 IMO, _empirical, deductive, pragmatist,_ and _theorist_ are a good terminology to analyze some of the current discourse (especially about FP).
 In this post I will try to present my honest opinions about the empirical and deductive mindsets.
 You may disagree with my opinions, please let me know if you do.
 The point is to get these contexts right and to have all of us think about them a little.
 Search for context is often the most important element in empirical reasoning, if we want to be any good